rbliu/Memo-Linux/ScientificLinux-6.8/Install_DMstack&Multi-version_management.md

 # DM stack Installation

 It is required to have `gcc version>=4.8` to compile DM stack.
-So I installed RedHat devtoolset-2 at `/opt/rh/devtoolset-2`.
+So I installed RedHat devtoolset-2 at `/opt/rh/devtoolset-2` on `ghk1`.
 To use it, either type or add the following to `~/.bashrc` : `source /opt/rh/devtoolset-2/enable`.

 ## lsstsw installation